How to See Segovia, the Best Day Trip from Madrid

 Hire a Car

 When you hire a car, you allow yourself more flexibility to visit new places.
-We choose Europcar for its affordability and access to at airports or central city offices.
+We chose Europcar for its affordability and easy access to airports or central city offices.

 Enjoy the Scenic Drive to Segovia